Quality and Outcomes Reports - Herma Heart Center

 - Be an advocate for your child.
 Participate in daily bedside clinical discussions, provide any information about your child that may be helpful to staff.

 - Follow medical instructions fully and carefully before and after surgery.

 - Ask questions if you don't understand the plan of care or if you are not sure how to care for your child at home.

 - Attend any and all follow-up appointments.

-- Protect your child from environmental risks such as second-hand smoke and other ill children.
+- Protect your child from second-hand smoke and other ill children or adults.

 - Referring physicians can access our specialists for consultation or transport 24 hours a day.
 Call our physician referral line at (800) 266-0366.

 - Health care providers from outside of our southeastern Wisconsin service area are encouraged to use our web-based

 e-Consult service.
 This service is available for non-urgent patient cases only and gives providers access to our specialists to review patient cases, obtain medical advice or second opinions, and receive care recommendations for rare symptoms and illnesses.